vertueux/i2c_pwm_board/README.md

 ```

 ### Run it
-In order to just start the project, you just have to perform this command:
+In order to just start the project, you just have to perform this command :

 ```bash
 ros2 run i2cpwm_board i2cpwm_executable